KMKCODER/junior_cs_notes_zambian_ed/grade_9/Productivity Tools (Spreadsheet).md

 Microsoft Excel is a powerful spreadsheet program developed by Microsoft Corporation.
 It's part of the Microsoft Office suite of productivity software.
 Excel is designed to help users create, edit, organize, and analyze data in a tabular format.
 For this reason it is mostly used by personnel involved in financial account and similar areas.

+A file saved as an excel file has a file extenstion of xls i.e book.xls for the latest version of excel.
+A file saved in xls format is known as a **workbook**.

 ### Main features of Excel

 #### 1. Cells, Rows, and Columns